cyclejs-community/component-combinators/README.md

 ```

  # Tests
- Tests are performed with `QUnit`, i.e. in the browser.
-This allows debugging code in the browser, and
+ Tests are performed with good old `QUnit`, i.e. in the browser.
+This allows debugging code in the
- also the possbility in a debugging session to actually display some components' output directly in
+ browser, and also the possbility in a debugging session to actually display some components' output directly in
  the DOM (vs. looking at some virtual representation of the DOM).
 To run the available tests, in
  the root directory, type :